 Does Trump have the power to delay the election?

-Luckily, Trump does not actually have the power to delay the election, and it's incredibly unlikely that Congress would allow a delay.
+Luckily, Trump does not have the power to delay the election, and it's incredibly unlikely that Congress would allow a delay.

 By law, the presidential election is held on the first Tuesday after the first Monday in November.
 For that date to be changed, both houses of Congress (the House of Representatives and the Senate) would need to approve the delay.
 The constitution is very clear on the matter of election date change, and Congress would have to undertake the arduous process of amending the constitution in order to change the date.